StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 01/09/2020 - Cstadther - Added Vehicle Modifiers (Only covers vehicle stats no pilot)
 - 01/09/2020 - Cstadther - Added additional error handling for modifier calculation.
 - 31/08/2020 - Cstadther - Fixed issue with character importing incorrect quantities for items.
 - 29/08/2020 - Cstadther - Fixed issue when character import does not include career skills.